jacobsenanaizabel/booking-zen/README.md

 yarn run start:dev
 ```

-[!IMPORTANT] For booking session you must login with test user oauthtusertest@gmail.com
+**IMPORTANT:** For booking session you must login with test user oauthtusertest@gmail.com
 that is included in the accepted user list of the test Application of Google developers

 Open [http://localhost:3000](http://localhost:3000)  🎉